The M/S Estonia Accident investigation

 00.59

-Engine crew sees water in engine rooms and starts the bilge pumps.
-Attempt to close watertight doors fails.
+Engine crew confirms water in engine rooms and has started the bilge pumps.
+Attempts to close watertight doors fails.
 Water spreads in all engine compartments.

 01.00